Back to Parmenides: What are we afraid of? The psychological obstacles.

 But perhaps, upon reflection, it shouldn\rq{}t bother us as much as it does.
 First of all, the so-called Block Time view of the self does not leave us in much better shape in certain respects of this problem.
 After all, the general relativistic worldline does not imply an \lq{}evolving now\rq{} -- it implies a collection of them, corresponding to the entire worldline.
 For the (idealized) worldline of a conscious being, each element of this collection will have its own, unique, instantaneous experience.

 Nonetheless, in at least one respect, the worldline view still seems to have one advantage over the one presented in this paper.
-Even in the classical limit -- for which aspects of a one-parameter family of configurations becomes embedded in a \lq{}now\rq{} -- the presented view still appears more fractured, more disconnected, less linear than the worldline view.
-We start off with a one-parameter family of individual conscious experiences, and, like Zeno, we imagine that an inverse limiting procedure focusing on the \lq{}now\rq{} will eventually tear one configuration from the \lq{}next\rq{}, leaving us stranded in the \lq{}now\rq{}, separated from the rest of configuration space by an infinitesimal chasm.
+The view presented here still appears more fractured, more disconnected, less linear than the worldline view, even in the classical limit -- for which aspects of a one-parameter family of configurations becomes embedded in a \lq{}now\rq{}.
+The problem is that we start off with a one-parameter family of individual conscious experiences, and, like Zeno, we imagine that an inverse limiting procedure focusing on the \lq{}now\rq{} will eventually tear one configuration from the \lq{}next\rq{}, leaving us stranded in the \lq{}now\rq{}, separated from the rest of configuration space by an infinitesimal chasm.
 This is what I mean here by \lq{}solipsism of the instant\rq{}.
 In the first subsection of this section, I will explain how this intuitive understanding can only find footing in a particular choice of (non-metric) topology for configuration space.
 That topology is not compatible with our starting point of applying differential geometry to configuration space.

-The entirety of our intuitive dumbfoundness concerning our individual experiences however, is predicated on the belief that we know what a continuous self really means.
-In fact, it is not easy to put our finger on the meaning of this assumption.
-Moreover, there absolutely are meanings which are compatible with the notion arrived at here.
-This is what I discuss in the second subsection.